 You can use gap car insurance in a few scenarios.
 You may need it after being in an accident caused by another driver.
 While you will receive the market value of your vehicle through that driver’s insurance, you will also need to file a claim with your own insurance provider.
 Once your claim is approved, you can receive the difference needed to pay off your auto loan or purchase a new car of the same original value.
 If you have comprehensive or collision insurance, you may be able to use your own insurance and your cap coverage if you cause an accident that destroys your vehicle.

 Also, you may be able to use your comprehensive and gap car insurance if your vehicle is stolen and not recovered.
 Once your vehicle is stolen, file a report with the police and then a claim with your insurer.
 There may be a waiting period before your insurer will pay out to ensure the vehicle isn’t recovered.
 However, if you have gap insurance without a comprehensive policy, your lender may not pay you the market value of your vehicle, and instead only pay you the difference between the market value and your remaining loan amount.

 If you’ve been in a car accident and now you’re trying to recover from injuries and get a new car, do not hesitate to reach out for help.
+Our car accident attorneys serve clients throughout the Chicago area, including Aurora, Elgin, Hinsdale, Joliet, Naperville, and Waukegan.
 The experienced lawyers of Staver Accident Injury Lawyers, P.C. can handle your insurance claims and negotiate for you to receive the maximum settlement possible.